Severson-Group/AMDC-Hardware/Accessories/AnalogEncoderInterface/docs/README.md

 ## Purpose

-The Analog Encoder Interface Board is intended to amplify signals from analog encoder to be able to measure rotor position with AMDC.
+The Analog Encoder Interface Board is intended to amplify signals from an analog encoder (sin/cos outputs) to be able to measure rotor position with using the analog input ports of the AMDC.

-## Features
+## Design Requirements and Considerations

+### Input Signals (From Analog Encoder)

+This board design is designed to be compatible with the [RLS RM44 Rotary Magnetic Encoder](https://www.rls.si/eng/rm44-rm58?openConfigurator=true&partNumbers=RM44BC0001S10F2E96):

-- Handles different signals
+- Differential sin/cos signals
+- Amplitude: 0.25V
+- Offset: 1.6V

+### Output Signals (To AMDC)

+The goal of the board is to condition the input signals to quantities that are easily measured by the AMDC's analog interface.
+The output signals should meet the following specification:

+- Differential sin/cos
-- Removes offset from the encoder signal
+- No DC offset
-- Amplifies the signal by 10X
-- Can be used with AMDC
+- Reside within +/- 10V range

 ## Block Diagram

+The following block diagram illustrates how this board conditions sin/cos position signals for use by the AMDC:

 <p align="center">
 <img alt="image" src="image/circuit-block-diagram.svg">

-This Analog Encoder Interface Board is an AMDC accessory adds the capability to read the position from the analog encoder, which generates the sin/cosine signal to estimate the rotor positions.
+The blue box shows the functionality of the Analog Encoder Interface Board.
+It removes the DC offset of each signal in the differential pair of encoder outputs and amplifies each signal by a gain of 10.

+The red box illustrates example functionality that can be implemented in the AMDC to use the resulting signals to calculate shaft speed and position.

 ## External Connectors